 With those quantities, you’ll be able to substitute this one cup of soy sauce solution with one cup of beef stock.

-Many people will tell you that you can swap these two broths and substitute one for the other, but the tastes are actually quite different.
+Many people will tell you that you can swap these two broths and substitute one for the other.
+However, keep in mind that the tastes are actually quite different.
 Beef broth has a strong flavor that can add a distinct taste to highly flavored dishes, while chicken has a milder, less intense flavor.

-You can often use chicken broth where the recipe calls for beef broth and loose some of its taste, but you can’t substitute beef broth where chicken broth is needed, because it will overpower the dish.
+You can often use chicken broth where the recipe calls for beef broth and loose some of its taste.
+On the other hand, you can’t substitute beef broth where chicken broth is needed, because it will overpower the dish.

 Also check out these substitutes for chicken broth